andrew gwizdowski OxJ6RftLbEA unsplash scaled

 Passengers are allowed to bring food and beverages purchased after passing through security checkpoints on board the airplane.
 However, if the items are liquid, gel, or aerosol in nature, they must comply with the 3.4 ounces (100 milliliters) or less rule and be placed in a single, clear, quart-sized plastic bag.

-Prohibited Items
+TSA Prohibited Items List

 The TSA has strict rules regarding which items are not allowed on airplanes at all.
 These items include: